rodericj/MinorityReportWithWatch/Presentation/MinorityReport.md

 ```

-^ This is all new stuff in WatchOS2, we could not actually do this before.
+^ This is all new stuff in WatchOS 2, we could not actually do this before.
 Also note that the gyro and magnetometer are not available

 ---